 If you are interested in hormone replacement therapy or testosterone replacement therapy (TRT), you should know that there are a couple of different options.
 The treatment that you seek for your low testosterone will largely depend on the conversation about your health between you and your doctor.
 Always be sure to consult with your medical professional to ensure you get the right therapy for you.

 Patches are a highly convenient way to receive hormone replacement therapy and that is why it’s one of the most popular methods that is used.
-Patches are typically applied on a daily basis and are able to administer the correct hormones to the back, arms, abdomen, or buttocks.
-When you use patches as your hormone replacement therapy, it is recommended that you alternate the areas that you use the patches for the best results.
-Patches are great because they can provide you with the hormones that you need all while staying underneath your clothes and are very easy to take with you while you are out of the house.
+Patches are applied on a daily basis and administer the correct hormones to the back, arms, abdomen, or buttocks.
+When you use patches, it is recommended that you alternate the patch area for the best results.
+Patches are great because they can be stored under your clothes, and are very easy to take with you while you are out of the house.

 Gel is another easy way to administer hormone replacement therapy.
 This is, as the name implies, a medical gel that contains testosterone.
-It is applied to the shoulders, abdomen, and arms on a daily basis.
 Gel is convenient to apply, but it may be inconvenient to have gel on under your clothing.
-In addition, you must avoid direct contact with other people for the areas that gel is applied to.
+In addition, you must avoid direct contact with other people in the areas the gel is applied to.
 This is because it can transfer hormones to any person that touches it.

-Although rare, some types of HRT can increase your risk of breast cancer and the benefits of HRT are believed to outweight any risks that come with it.
+As with any medical treatment, there are risks.
+However, the benefits of HRT outweigh any risks that come with it.
 To find out more about HRT and gain clarity in your decision please speak to one of our consultants today.

 Hormone replacement therapy is a very effective way of helping to raise the level of testosterone in the male body, but as with other treatments, there are some risks and side effects that may come along with it.
 In order to decide if HRT is the right choice for you, you need to be aware of these potential drawbacks.
 Some of the side effects that come along with hormone therapy are fluid retention, acne, and increased urination.
 Other side effects include infertility, decreased sperm count, increased cholesterol levels, worsening of existing sleep apnea, decrease in testicle size, and breast enlargement.

 One of the conditions that might occur in men receiving hormone replacement therapy is an increased number of blood cells.
 Increased count of red blood cells can cause further issues and side effects including muscle pain, blood clots, chest pain, blurry vision, and high blood pressure.
-These are more severe side effects and should be addressed with your doctor.
+If you have these side effects, speak to your doctor or get in contact with us below.

 There are several different reasons that a doctor might prescribe a treatment such as HRT, but the root cause of any HRT treatment is the lowered levels of testosterone that may exist in the body.
 This condition is often attributed to hypogonadism, which refers to the condition in which a male’s testicles are failing to produce enough testosterone for the body to perform critical functions.
 There are times when men are born with hypogonadism, but many develop the condition as they age.
 Some of the symptoms of this condition are a lowered sex drive, lowered testosterone, impotence, less body and facial hair, and also osteoporosis.